crs4/pyEHR/docs/http_doc/dbservice.rst

         "RECORD": null
     }

-.. http:post:: /patient/load_ehr_records
+.. http:get:: /patient/load_ehr_records

-   Load EHR records data for a given patient record (in JSON format), this method is usefull if the patient record was retrieved with the `fetch_ehr_records` flag set up to False.
+   Load EHR records data for a given patient record (in JSON format), this method is intended to be used if the patient record was retrieved with the `fetch_ehr_records` flag set up to False.
 Only the EHRs (in JSON format) embedded in the patient record will be loaded, other records connected to the given patient record will be ignored.

    :query patient_record: a patient record in JSON format with unloaded EHRs (clinical records
                           withouth clinical data details).
 An example is the following